 Treatment with Probuphine implants involves surgical subdermal insertion on the inside of the upper arm of a set of four rods, each 2.5 mm in diameter and 26 mm in length, each rod containing the equivalent of 80 mg of buprenorphine.
 The implants must be removed after six months and a second set of rods can be placed in the other arm.
-After this second insertion, patients must transition back to a transmucosal buprenorphine-containing product.40 Peak buprenorphine plasma concentrations occur 12 hours after implant insertion, then slowly decrease, and after about four weeks reach steady-state concentrations comparable to daily transmucosal buprenorphine doses of 8 mg or less.20
+After this second insertion, patients must transition back to a transmucosal buprenorphine-containing product.23 Peak buprenorphine plasma concentrations occur 12 hours after implant insertion, then slowly decrease, and after about four weeks reach steady-state concentrations comparable to daily transmucosal buprenorphine doses of 8 mg or less.12

 The CAM2038 buprenorphine injection is currently under regulatory review with an expected approval date in December 2018.
 In clinical studies, this subcutaneous injection has been administered weekly or monthly with multiple dose strengths, in any subcutaneous tissue.
-The product appears to be able to be used for initial treatment and maintenance, thus eliminating the need for prior treatment with transmucosal buprenorphine.41 During an FDA advisory committee meeting in November 201742, the committee members expressed some concerns about the trial design and the resulting clinical data on effectiveness and safety.43 In January 2018, the FDA requested additional clinical information from the manufacturer, although the nature of the additional data requested is currently unknown.
+The manufacturer proposes to include treatment initiation in the indication for CAM2038.24 If the FDA retains this proposal in the label to be approved, this would eliminate the need for prior treatment with transmucosal buprenorphine.

+During an FDA advisory committee meeting in November 201748, the committee members expressed some concerns about the trial design and the resulting clinical data on effectiveness and safety.49 In January 2018, the FDA requested additional clinical information from the manufacturer, although the nature of the additional data requested is currently unknown.